nkarasiak/dzetsaka/readme.md

 ## Installation of scikit-learn
 On **Linux** simply open terminal and type :
-`pip install scikit-learn`
+`python3 -m pip install scikit-learn --user`

 ### On Windows

 **For Qgis 3**:
-Open OsGeo shell in admin, then :
+Open OsGeo shell, then :

 `py3_env.bat`